 Figure 30: 95p Confidence intervals on absolute value of GIA rates obtained from 12 site comparisons across 4 sites.

-In Figure 31, the values for relative GIA produced by this paper are visualized by plotting the absolute value range of GIA rates between each site as a line between sites on the map with the corresponding value next to it.
+In Figure 31, the values for relative GIA produced by this paper are visualized by plotting the value range of GIA rates between each site as a line between sites on the map with the corresponding value next to it.